 Edited with the Tulum Preset

-Adjust the exposure: After I apply a preset, I still like making a few tweaks, because every photo is taken in a different lighting situation and at a different time of day.
-The first adjustment I always play around with is the exposure.
+After I apply a preset, I still like making a few tweaks, because every photo is taken in a different lighting situation and at a different time of day.
+In fact, the first adjustment I always play around with is the exposure.
 Click on “light” and then drag the exposure up to make it brighter or bring it down to make it darker.
 Since the light is different every time you take a photo, how much you want to adjust the exposure is going to change too.
-I normally bring the exposure up a little bit to make the photo look a little brighter.
+So I normally bring the exposure up a little bit to make the photo look a little brighter.

 Tip: If you want to share the photo on Instagram, crop it to 4×5, or if you want to use it for Instagram stories, crop it to 9×16.